Approved Treatments for Multiple Sclerosis

 Ocrevus (ocrelizumab) is a humanized monoclonal antibody developed to treat MS. It is the first therapy approved in the U.S. to treat both relapsing forms of MS and primary progressive MS, the latter of which had no approved treatments previously.

 Aubagio (teriflunomide) is an active metabolite of the compound leflunomide and is a pyrimidine synthesis inhibitor.
 It is an oral formulation that has immunomodulatory properties, which can mitigate the rate and extent of damage caused to nerve fibers in neurodegenerative conditions like MS.

-Copaxone (glatiramer acetate injection) is a disease-modifying therapy approved for the treatment of relapsing forms of MS, including CIS, relapsing-remitting MS, and active secondary progressive MS. The generic form is Glatopa.
+Copaxone (glatiramer acetate injection) is a disease-modifying therapy approved for the treatment of relapsing forms of MS, including clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. Generic forms are also available.

 Mavenclad (cladribine) is a disease-modifying and short-course oral tablet treatment for people with active and relapsing forms of MS. The treatment is typically recommended for patients who failed to respond to, or were unable to tolerate, other MS therapies.

 Mitoxantrone hydrochloride is an infusion medication used to slow disability progression and decrease the risk of relapses in people with relapsing forms of MS. It also is approved for nonactive SPMS.
 Originally sold under the brand name Novantrone, the therapy is available only as a generic medication.